Ahmed/django-block-tor/README.rst

 ==================

 BlockTorMiddleware is a middleware to automatically block users from Tor network.
 If user enter from Tor network, 404 page will be returned.
-If you need

 I urge you to not use this middleware unless you have too.
-I wrote this middleware due to a lot of spamming from Tor network on my website.
+I wrote this middleware due to lot of spamming from Tor network on my website.

 Quick start
 -----------